nathanaelmeister/Lee-_Sebastian_-_Op.70_-_40_Easy_Etudes_for_Cello/README.md

 also have a look at: [LilyBin](http://lilybin.com) or get support at the offical IRC on [FreeNode](http://webchat.freenode.net/?channels=lilypond) more Scores in the [LilyPond](http://lilypond.org) format can be found on [www.MutopiaProject.org](https://www.mutopiaproject.org)
-snippets and tweaks can be found in the [The LilyPond Snippet Repository ♪♫](http://lsr.di.unimi.it/LSR/Search)
+snippets and tweaks can be found in [The LilyPond Snippet Repository ♪♫](http://lsr.di.unimi.it/LSR/Search)

 ______________________________________________________________________________________________________